-For more than 30 years, Dr. James Shigley has been widely recognized as the face of GIA research.
+For almost 40 years, Dr. James Shigley has been widely recognized as the face of GIA research.
 Since 1982, he has represented the Institute around the world, lecturing and publishing extensively on topics related to diamonds, colored stones, and gem identification.

 After graduating from the University of California, Berkeley, Shigley served on active duty in the U.S. Army from 1971 to 76, eventually retiring from the Army Reserve as a lieutenant colonel.
 He joined GIA as a senior research scientist after earning a doctorate in geology from Stanford University.
 He quickly proved his mettle in the laboratory, becoming manager of the research department within three years of his arrival.
 In 1987, he became GIA’s director of research; today, he serves as the Institute’s first and only distinguished research fellow.